bolst/CISSCO/README.md

 ## __Developing with this repo__

-If one wishes to develop/modify the code in `src/` and test within ImageJ, I have written build+run scripts in cmd for convenience.
+If one wishes to develop/modify the code in `src/` and test within ImageJ, I have written build scripts.

 Java 8 must be used.
 ImageJ is written in Java 8 and thus CISSCO is also.
 My C++ compiler is g++ 12.2.0 (MinGW-W64 x86_64-ucrt-posix-seh) and is also required.